cosmos/gaia/RELEASING.md

 # Releasing

 This document outlines the release process for https://github.com/cosmos/gaia.
-We use a [Long-Lived Version Branch Approach](x) because we work in parallel on a `main` branch, a `release` branch and a `release-prepare` branch.
-The reason for this is because our software is used to run a single live network that at any given moment only works with one major version of our software.
-We may make a major release, but there will be a time span after that release before the software is live on the network, and we'd like our `main` branch to always be compilable and (theoretically) able to be run with the current live network (if it's in main but not a release it comes with the caveat that there may be dragons).
+We use a [Long-Lived Version Branch Approach](x) because we work in parallel on a `main` branch and a `release` branch.

 We follow [Semver](https://semver.org/) in that any patch releases are non-breaking changes.
 It's important to note, that breaking changes in a Blockchain context include non-determinism.
 So if a code change is backwards compatible, it may still impact the amount of gas needed to execute an action, which means the change is in fact breaking as it results in a different apphash after the code is executed.
 It's important for non-breaking changes to be possible to be used on the live network prior to the release.